INRIA/zelus/README.md

 opam install sundialsml lablgtk
 ```

-You can then reinstall zelus
+You can then reinstall zelus and the zelus-gtk library

 ```
-opam reinstall zelus
+opam reinstall zelus zelus-gtk
 ```